MicrosoftDocs/msteams-docs/msteams-platform/resources/dev-preview/developer-preview-features.md

 ### Testing your app

-To test your app, open up a chat and click *Add apps* in the header.
-From there you can access *Add custom app* to upload your app package.
+To test your app, open up a chat and click Manage apps from the tab gallery or by right clicking your chat on the left chat rail.
+From there you can access Upload a custom app to upload your app package.

 ### Preview manifest